jss367/jss367.github.io/_posts/2020-06-06-shell-and-environment-setup.md

 ## Shell

-I use [zsh](https://www.zsh.org/) as my main shell.
+I use [zsh](https://www.zsh.org/) as my main shell for Macs.
 It's now the default shell so newer Macs will have it but older ones will need to install it.

 ## Shell Configuration